masa-finance/masa-oracle/docs/ai-worker-node/web-worker.md

 To become a worker focused on web scraping data requests, you need to:

-- Have your Masa Oracle Node staked as per the [Staking Guide for Masa Oracle Node](staking-guide.md).
+- Have your Masa Protocol Node staked as per the [Staking Guide for Masa Protocol Node](staking-guide.md).
 - Install web scraping tools and libraries on your node.
-- Ensure your Masa Oracle Node is operational, with network accessibility for receiving and processing requests.
+- Ensure your Masa Protocol Node is operational, with network accessibility for receiving and processing requests.

 ## Setting Up Your Node for Web Scraping Requests

 ### Edit .env file

-1. Locate your `.env` file in your Masa Oracle Node's directory.
+1. Locate your `.env` file in your Masa Protocol Node's directory.
 2. Add the following entry:

 ```shell